12 Fully Funded Summer Programs for International High School Students

 Location: Virtual

-Cost: Full financial aid available
+What’s covered: Full financial aid available — covers program tuition

 Program dates: Multiple 12-15-week cohorts throughout the year, including spring, summer, fall, and winter.